Contingencyplana/high_command_ai_0/planning/alfa_zero_targeted_sync_scope.md

 ### Scope Notes

-1. **Surface area**: extend `overlay_bridge.py` with a helper capable of calling a filtered sync routine (likely by passing flags to the sync script or importing it in-process).
+1. **Surface area**: extend `overlay_bridge.py` with a helper capable of calling a filtered sync routine (likely by passing flags to the sync script or importing it in-process). ✅ `OverlayBridge.run_targeted_sync` shells the new CLI (2025-11-12).
-2. **Sync script changes**: teach `tools/offline_sync_exchange.py` to accept optional arguments such as `--category orders` or `--only-latest 1` while keeping the default behaviour unchanged.
+2. **Sync script changes**: teach `tools/offline_sync_exchange.py` to accept optional arguments such as `--category orders` or `--only-latest 1` while keeping the default behaviour unchanged. ✅ Implemented via new `--dry-run` and targeting options (2025-11-12).
-3. **UI wiring**: introduce a new command (draft name `sync latest` or `sync orders`) that calls the targeted helper and reports a concise summary back to the operator.
+3. **UI wiring**: introduce a new command (draft name `sync latest` or `sync orders`) that calls the targeted helper and reports a concise summary back to the operator. ✅ Integrated into `alfa_zero_ui` with preview support (2025-11-12).
 4. **Play session script**: once the command exists, update `logs/alfa_zero/play_session_commands.txt` so automated runs exercise the new path.
 5. **Telemetry**: log targeted sync executions in both `logs/alfa_zero/session_metrics.jsonl` and `play_session_actions.log` with a distinctive label to keep metrics comparable.

 ### Open Questions

 - Should we infer the latest files by timestamp or track dispatch destinations during the session to sync only those paths?
-- Do we need a quiet mode for the sync script to avoid large per-file output once the target set is small?
+- Do we need a quiet mode for the sync script to avoid large per-file output once the target set is small? ✅ Quiet mode now defaults on for the targeted CLI and sync helper (2025-11-12).
-- How should the command behave if no new files are detected (silence vs explicit confirmation)?
+- How should the command behave if no new files are detected (silence vs explicit confirmation)? ✅ emits `[INFO] No new … files` messages to keep operators informed (2025-11-12).

 ## Exchange Log Trimming